jamesbuckett/Microservices-Observability-and-Chaos-on-Digital-Ocean/README.md

 ## Socks Shop

 [Example microservices application](https://microservices-demo.github.io)
-* This project provides a real showcase to create the micro-services oriented e-commerce application.
+* This project provides a realistic micro-services oriented e-commerce application.
-* See the diagram below for the diverse languages and frameworks used in the example application.
+* See the diagram below for the diverse languages, frameworks and databases used in the microservices application.

 ![image](https://user-images.githubusercontent.com/18049790/65854068-1d6c2a80-e38e-11e9-9337-cc398eb9a1f0.png)
 Credit to [Learn Micro-service from Sock Shop](https://medium.com/@panan_songyu/learn-micro-service-from-sock-shop-1-d80e815f3394)